 Research and Development and Capitalized Software Costs - Software development costs are accounted for in accordance with Statement of Financial Accounting Standards (SFAS) No. 86, Accounting for the Costs of Computer Software to Be Sold, Leased, or Otherwise Marketed.
 Capitalization of software development costs for products to be sold to third parties begins upon the establishment of technological feasibility and ceases when the product is available for general release.
 The establishment of technological feasibility and the ongoing assessment of recoverability of capitalized software development costs require considerable judgment by management concerning certain external factors including, but not limited to, the date technological feasibility is reached, anticipated future gross revenue, estimated economic life and changes in software and hardware technologies.
-We capitalize development costs incurred during the period between the establishment of technological feasibility and the release of the final product to customers if such costs are material.
-During the thirteen weeks ended March 31, 2007, no software development costs were capitalized and \$272,000 of these costs were expensed as incurred.
-No software development costs were incurred in the thirteen weeks ended April 1, 2006.
+The Company capitalizes development costs incurred during the period between the establishment of technological feasibility and the release of the final product to customers if such costs are material.
+During the thirteen and thirty-nine weeks ended September 29, 2007, \$229,000 and \$680,000, respectively, of these costs were expensed as incurred.
+No software development costs were capitalized during the thirteen and thirty-nine weeks ended September 29, 2007.
+No software development costs were incurred in the thirteen and thirty-nine weeks ended September 30, 2006.

-The company also incurs research and development costs associated with development of new offerings and services.
+The Company also incurs research and development costs associated with development of new offerings and services.
 These product development costs are expensed as incurred.
-Research and development costs associated with product development were \$180,000 in the thirteen weeks ended April 1, 2006.
-No product development costs were incurred in the thirteen weeks ended March 31, 2007.
+Research and development costs associated with product development were \$281,000 in the thirty-nine weeks ended September 30, 2006.
+No product development costs were incurred in the thirteen weeks ended September 30, 2006 and the thirteen and thirty-nine weeks ended September 29, 2007.

 Recent Accounting Pronouncements In September 2006, the Financial Accounting Standards Board (FASB) issued SFAS No. 157, Fair Value Measurements.
 This statement defines fair value, establishes a framework for using fair value to measure assets and liabilities, and expands disclosures about fair value measurements.
 The statement applies whenever other statements require or permit assets or liabilities to be measured at fair value.
 SFAS No. 157 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the impact of this adoption on our consolidated financial statements.
+The Company is currently evaluating the impact of this adoption on its consolidated financial statements.

 In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Liabilities.
 This statement permits entities to choose to measure many financial instruments and certain other items at fair value.
 If the fair value option is elected, unrealized gains and losses will be recognized in earnings at each subsequent reporting date.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the impact of this adoption on our consolidated financial statements.
+The Company is currently evaluating the impact of this adoption on its consolidated financial statements.